kmpython/airflow-demo/README.md

 ```

 #### Configure MySQL
-perform the security setup as required needed
+perform the security setup as required/needed

 I have created a new user called `airflow-user` which I will use to access the database
 I also created a database called airflow